krutzschluca/EL30LK/README.md

 Includes things that I just did not get ready in time:

-- Appointment creation request integration in the frontend, works in the backend or via postman though
+- When creating an appointment through the frontend, the doctor´s username instead of the id are sent with the request, which is why in the frontend it will say "Doctor not Assigned"
+  this works through the backend and postman, it just needs the fetch of doctors and conditional assignment of the ids in the frontend.
 - Display of available timeslots of the selected doctor from the dropdown of the appointment booking form
 - Calculation of booked time slots if an appointment takes more than 30 min.
 - Role Based Access, depending on the role the user has logged in, they are only authorized to perform certain requests